Safety Brief: Workplace Safety Risks in Registered Massage Therapy

 Registered Massage Therapists (RMTs) in British Columbia face recognized risks of workplace violence, harassment, and unsafe patient interactions.
-However, the predominant model of independent contractor-based clinic arrangements creates ambiguity in responsibility for workplace safety, limiting access to protections, reporting mechanisms, and consistent safety standards.
+The predominant model of independent contractor-based clinic arrangements creates ambiguity in responsibility for workplace safety, limiting access to protections, reporting mechanisms, and consistent safety standards.

 RMTs commonly practice within clinic environments under independent contractor agreements.
-As outlined in the accompanying Contract Pattern Summary, Appendix A: Contract Analysis, and Misclassification Brief, these arrangements involve a consistent pattern of clinic-level control over scheduling, fees, patient access, and operational processes.
-This structure has implications for how responsibility for workplace safety is defined and applied in practice.
-These arrangements typically involve:
+As outlined in the accompanying Contract Pattern Summary, these arrangements typically involve:

 • Clinic control over scheduling, fees, and patient access